hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520841v2-concealment-of-intent-a-game-theoretic-analysis.md

 ---
 layout: default
-title: Concealment of Intent: A Game-Theoretic Analysis
+title: "Concealment of Intent: A Game-Theoretic Analysis"
 ---

 # Concealment of Intent: A Game-Theoretic Analysis